Lotayou/Face-Renovation/README.md

 # Benchmark
 Please refer to [benchmark.md](benchmark.md) for benchmark experimental settings and performance comparison.

+__Memory Cost__ The default model is designed to fit in a P100 card with 16 GB memory.
+For Titan-X or 1080Ti card with 12 GB memory, you can reduce `ngf=48`, or further turn `batchSize=1` without significant performance drop.

+__Inference Speed__ Currently the inference script is single-threaded which runs at 5fps.
+To further increase the inference speed, possible options are using multi-thread dataloader, batch inference, and combine normalization and convolution operations.

 # Remarks
 #### Face Renovation is not designed to create a perfect specimen OUT OF you, but to bring out the best WITHIN you.